HL7/davinci-crd/src/pagecontent/hooks.md

 In the first case, the creation of the Questionnaire needs to be conditional - it should only occur if that specific Questionnaire version doesn't already exist.
 In the second case, the order will need to be updated to point to the "id" assigned by the EMR to the newly persisted ClaimResponse instance.
 Both of these capabilities are supported in FHIR's [transaction]({{site.data.fhir.path}}http.html#transaction)  functionality.
 However, not all the capabilities/guidance included there has been incorporated into CDS Hooks 'suggestions', in part to keep the specification simpler.

-For this release of the specification, these requirements will be handled as follows:
+For this release of the implementation guide, these requirements will be handled as follows:

 ###### if-none-exist
 The `suggestion.action` object will use an extension to carry the if-none-exist query as per FHIR's [conditional create]({{site.data.fhir.path}}http.html#ccreate) functionality.
 The extension property will be `davinci-crd.if-none-exist`.